 - $6.16 Billion: Amount that will be spent collectively on St. Patrick’s Day 2020 ($43 per person celebrating).

 - 174%: Increase in beer sales on St. Patrick’s Day compared to the rest of the year (153% more spirits are sold compared with the average day).

 - $1.6 Million: Market value of a leprechaun’s pot of gold.

 - 32.1 Million: Number of Americans who claim Irish ancestry, second only to German and 7x Ireland's population.

 - 73: People were killed in drunk-driving crashes over St. Patrick’s Day holiday in 2018, one life claimed every 30 minutes.

-In search of useful savings suggestions and additional insight into the commercial side of St. Patrick’s Day, we posed the following questions to a group of leading experts.
+In search of commentary to supplement the St. Patrick’s Day facts in our infographic, we posed the following questions to a panel of experts.
 You can find their bios and responses below.

 - Why is St. Patrick's Day so popular in the United States?

 - What are some social and economic considerations for cities looking to host St. Patrick’s Day celebrations?